osm-uk/walkers-map/README.md

 ## Working demo

 A working demo is available [here](http://35.177.54.109).
-It covers only West Susex, Hampshire, Wiltshire, Surrey, Buckinghamshire and Cumbria.
+It covers only West Sussex, Hampshire, Wiltshire, Surrey, Buckinghamshire and Cumbria.
 No search facility as yet but you can supply `lat` and `lon` query string variables and it will locate to that position.

 ## Thanks!